uber/crumb/README.md

 }
 ```

-That's it!
 Crumb will take the returned metadata and make it available to any extension that
 also declared the key returned by `key()`.
   * `context` is a holder class with access to the current `ProcessingEnvironment` and
   `RoundEnvironment`